(one synonym: Hoplitica colonias Meyrick, 1888)

 The Caterpillars of this species live in a shelter consisting of a dead curled foodplant leaf.
 The caterpillars feed on various species of

-The adult moths have pale brown forewings, each with a large white-edged dark brown semicircular mark on the inner margin.
+The adult moths have pale brown forewings, each with a large white-edged dark brown semicircular mark on the hind margin.
 The hindwings are grey fading to white at the bases.
 The wingspan is about 2 cms.

 The species has been found in :